Let’s be real, aphids are the glitter of the garden.

 Ladybugs are natural predators to most aphid species so they are beneficial bugs.
 Ladybugs eat aphids and are a great organic aphid control.
 While it might be tempting to just order some ladybugs on Amazon (yes, this is a real thing), I wouldn’t recommend it.

-While you might laugh at this site – seeing multiples is a great thing!
+While you might laugh at this sight – seeing multiples is a great thing!
 They’re creating more aphid-eaters! 🙂

 I’ve seen so many stories of people ordering ladybugs and then within a few hours, they’ve all flown away.
 This could be because people release them during the day when this should be done at night or dusk.